Svbongo/Sales-Dashboard/README.md

 3. Use the slicers (filters) to interact with the dashboard and analyze sales performance.
 4. Explore the different pivot tables and charts to gain insights.

----

-## 📧 Contact
-For any questions or feedback, feel free to reach out via GitHub or LinkedIn.

----